 Background: The Vice President for Research Discretionary Fund is intended to support research and scholarship by faculty and staff by allowing them to take advantage of unforeseen opportunities or deal with unexpected problems encountered during a project.
 The program is not intended to replace other sources of internal or external funding, but rather to provide flexible support with a rapid turn-around for unanticipated events.
 Hypothetical examples of circumstances where this funding might be granted include, but are not limited to:

-- You are studying international aid to Central America and the country where you did your doctoral research suffers a devastating earthquake; you want to visit as soon as possible to lend your expertise to the recovery effort and observe how the local aid infrastructure copes with the crisis.
+- You are studying international aid to Central America and the country where you completed your doctoral research suffers a devastating earthquake; you want to visit as soon as possible to lend your expertise to the recovery effort and observe how the local aid infrastructure copes with the crisis;

 Discretionary funds are generally not awarded to continue or expand projects that have received significant prior internal support.

 Range of Grants: Up to $7,500 in exceptional circumstance.
 Most awards will be $5,000 or less.

 Match: Ordinarily requires a 1:1 match from the academic college.